Dr Silvia Camporesi

 Dr Silvia Camporesi is a bioethicist with an interdisciplinary background in biotechnology, ethics and philosophy of medicine.
-She is a tenured Senior Lecturer (equivalent of Associate Professor in the US) in the Department of Global Health & Social Medicine, where she is also the Director of the MSc in Bioethics & Society.
+She was a Reader in Bioethics and Health Humanities in the Department of Global Health & Social Medicine, as well as Director of the Bioethics & Society MSc.

 Originally trained as a biotechnologist at the University of Bologna (Italy), Silvia spent a year at the International Centre for Genetic Engineering and Biotechnology in Triest (Italy), where she worked in the Molecular Medicine/Gene Therapy laboratory led by Professor Mauro Giacca, before deciding to leave the 'bench' of the molecular biology lab to pursue a career in bioethics.

 In 2010/11, Silvia held a visiting position at the Department of Anthropology, History and Social Medicine at the University of California, San Francisco.
 In 2015, she won a King's Teaching Excellence Award.

 - Biomedical technologies applied for human enhancement

 - Early clinical trials and human participation in research

 - Medical tourism